-“You get what you pay for” goes the old adage, and there is truth in this when it comes to t-shirts.
-This is by far the most comprehensive t-shirt buying guide found online.
+“You get what you pay for” goes the old adage, and there is truth in this when it comes to buying t-shirts.
+Whether you like your t-shirts plain, printed, distressed, mercerised, oversized or fitted, I think you’ll learn something new in this comprehensive guide to buying great quality tees.

 Place of manufacture, too, can affect pricing, with mass-produced t-shirts made in Bangladesh or India being cheaper to make than if the same product was produced in the United States or Portugal.
 This is simply due to the lower labor costs often found in Asia; even with import duties and shipping costs, t-shirts made in the developing world will still have lower prices than domestically-produced garments.